Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 ### Runtime Permissions

 When you receive or make any calls with Mesibo it asks you to grant few permissions those are required to place call.
 These are-
-You need to give access to these permission as app may not work without these.
+You need to give access to this permission as the app may not work without these.

 #### - Record Audio -
-This permission is required to access microphone and reord your voice.
+This permission is required to access the microphone and record your voice.

 #### - Record Video -
-This permission is required to make video call as it access camera while makeing video call.
+This permission is required to make video calls as it access camera while making video call.

 ### How to make calls

-You will be wondering receiving calls is done now how do i make a call to other users?
-Well, making call in Mesibo is also very simple just by adding a line.
+You will be wondering receiving calls is done now how do I make a call to other users?
+Well, making calls in Mesibo is also very simple just by adding a line.

 #### To make Audio call-

-Make a audio call by adding below code inside click listerner of your call button, suppose you have a AudioCall Button, put this code in its click listener.
-Basically we are invoking call funtion on Mesibo calls api.
+Make an audio call by adding below code inside click listener of your call button, suppose you have an AudioCall Button, put this code in its click listener.
+We are invoking call function on Mesibo calls API.
 Here, you will see parameters to pass to make Audio call.

 call(Context context, long MessageId, UserProfile callId, boolean IsVideoCall)

 - First parameter you need to pass is Context,
 - Second parameter you need to pass a unique random call id for making calls.
 This can be generated from `Mesibo.random()`.
-- Third parameter is a Mesibo.UserProfile, you can put address of the user where you want to make call in `MesiboUserProfile.address` and then pass this userProfile in third parameter of the call function.
+- Third parameter is a Mesibo.UserProfile, you can put the address of the user where you want to make call in `MesiboUserProfile.address` and then pass this userProfile in the third parameter of the call function.
-- Fourth parameter is a boolean to know if you are making audio or video call, pass `false' for Audio Calls.
+- The fourth parameter is a boolean to know if you are making audio or video call, pass `false' for Audio Calls.